MINE GRAPH RULE: A New Cypher-like Operator for Mining Association Rules on Property Graphs: Implementation

-We now consider general operators, i.e., those that include conjunctions and multiple patterns in the BODY and/or in the HEAD.
-Inspired by the fast Apriori algorithm implementation\cite{bodon2003fast}, where the mining starts by exploring the smaller and, thus, most common sets of frequent items and combines them into bigger sets (while the minimum support threshold is met), our algorithm starts by considering the operators with one pattern in the BODY and one in the HEAD and then considers operators with more patterns, thus, performing a body-head pair expansion.
-At each step, exactly one pattern is added either to the BODY or to the HEAD, up to the maximum number of patterns in the input operator.
-The body-head pairs are organized from the simplest to the most complete one in a directed acyclic graph (DAG), as exemplified in Fig.~\ref{fig:algorithm}, Phase (2), for a particular example where the BODY has two patterns in conjunction, where the first one ranges from 1 to 3 and the second one ranges from 1 to 2.
+General cases include conjunctions and multiple patterns in the BODY and/or in the HEAD.
+Our algorithm is inspired by the fast Apriori algorithm implementation~\cite{bodon2003fast}, where the mining starts by exploring the smaller (i.e., most common) sets of frequent items and combines them into bigger sets, until the minimum support threshold is met.
+We start by considering the operators with one pattern in the BODY and one in the HEAD and then consider operators with more patterns, thus, performing a body-head pair expansion.
+At each step, exactly one pattern is added either to the BODY or to the HEAD, up to the maximum number of patterns specified in the input operator.
+The body-head pairs are organized in a directed acyclic graph (DAG) from the simplest to the most complete one, as exemplified in Fig.~\ref{fig:algorithm}, Phase (2), for a particular example where the BODY presents two patterns in conjunction, the first ranging from 1 to 3 and the second ranging from 1 to 2.

-Continuing our analogy with the Apriori algorithm, the objective of organizing a DAG of pairs is to enable the early exclusion of pairs when their support does not meet the minimum conditions set by the users.
-Thus, pairs are considered in an order created by a breadth-first traversal of the DAG and, as soon as one pair does not meet the threshold, the pair and all its descendants are removed from the DAG.
-Each generation of queries corresponding to a given pair is performed with the mechanism defined for simple input operators, as illustrated in Fig.~\ref{fig:algo_base}, Phases (3) and (4).
+Continuing our analogy with the Apriori algorithm, the objective of organizing the evaluation with a DAG of pairs is to enable the early exclusion of pairs when their support and confidence does not meet the minimum conditions set by the users.
+As usual, our antimonotonicity property only refers to support. (see Section \ref{sec:demonstration_theorem} for the related theorem and demonstration).
+Thus, pairs are considered in an order created by a breadth-first traversal of the DAG and, as soon as one pair does not meet the support threshold, that pair, together with all its descendants, is removed from the DAG.
+The generation of queries corresponding to each given pair is performed with the mechanism defined for simple input operators, as illustrated in Fig.~\ref{fig:algo_base}, Phases (3) and (4).

 Note that tables HEAD+BODY and BODY accumulate the instances for all the pairs.
-As discussed in Sec.~\ref{sec:algo_simple}, a final assembling step produces all the association rules with their HEAD, BODY, support, and confidence.
+As discussed in Section~\ref{sec:algo_simple}, a final assembling step produces all the association rules with their HEAD, BODY, support, and confidence.